Project proposals are how you can get management to act on your ideas. They’re the bottom-up version of a project request form.

 Therefore, for formally solicited proposals you should take a more structured approach.
 You have to respond directly to the contents of whatever rough details have been relayed to you, essentially turning feedback into a quantifiable project which you can then judge the worth of starting.

-Remember that the template above is for formally solicited, informally solicited, and unsolicited project proposals alike.
+Remember that this simple template can be used for formally solicited, informally solicited, and unsolicited project proposals alike.

 Informally solicited project proposals are the same as formally solicited ones, except the information they are based on isn’t set out in a specific document.
 This makes them a little harder to deal with (more research is involved in analyzing them) but you at least have a rough starting point.